 A bass-baritone, the founder and artistic director of Doros, was born in 1967 in Nizhny Novgorod (then Gorky), and became a graduate of both the Gorky Choral School for Boys, and the State Conservatoire (named after M.Glinka).
 Konstantin has frequently conducted orchestras and choruses, and has taught choral conducting, singing, and the history of choral music at the Conservatoire.
 He also composes songs for the ensemble.
-Konstantin is happily married, with one daughter who has studied in London, where she now works full-time.

 The ensemble’s baritone, born in 1989 in Saratov.
 He began his cello and choral singing classes in his early childhood, and frequently took part in a number of music competitions, festivals and concerts, winning many awards.
 Aleksandr attended the Saratov Theological Seminary, and has been singing in a church since 2003, whilst also working as the Assistant Precentor of the male choir in the Saratov Eparchy of the Russian Orthodox Church.
-He is happily married.

 The name “Doros” derives from the Greek word for “gift”, since singing is indeed a gift from God, and the ensemble hopes to share this unique and beautiful gift with their audience.